How to host CxReports on AWS EC2¶

 This tutorial is explicitly made for creating instances for testing purposes and excludes any sort of custom domain setup.
 Any sort of production environment require abiding to standard security practices.

-3. Enter the name of the instance - for example: CxReports - Test
+Launch instance - Enter the name of the instance - for example:

-5. Under Instance type select type of instance that you want to launch - for example t3.micro
+Instance typeselect type of instance that you want to launch - for examplet3.micro - Under

 User password requirements